 - 2.1 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they propose to apply when exercising their functions.
 This statement must be published at least every three years.
 The statement must also be reviewed from "time to time" and any amended parts reconsulted upon.
 The statement must be then re-published. - 2.2 The Council consulted widely upon this statement before finalising and publishing it.
 A list of Northamptonshire local authorities and their partners is provided in Annex 1.
-A list of the persons/organisations that we consulted is provided in Annex 2. - 2.3 The Gambling Act requires that the following parties are consulted by licensing authorities: - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; and - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - 2.4 Our consultation took place between September 21st and November 2nd 2015 and we followed the HM Government Code of Practice on Consultation (published July 2008), which is available at www.bis.gov.uk/files/file47158.pdf - The full list of comments made and consideration given is available by request from the relevant contacts detailed in Annex 1. - 2.5 The policy was approved at a meeting of the Full Council on 25th January 2016 and was subsequently published on our website. - 2.6 Should you have any comments about this policy statement, please send them by email to the relevant contacts specified in Annex 2.
+A list of the persons/organisations that we consulted is provided in Annex 2.
+The statement applies to the whole of Northampton Borough and a plan and description of the area covered is provided at annex 3. - 2.3 The Gambling Act requires that the following parties are consulted by licensing authorities: - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; and - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - 2.4 Our consultation took place between [Insert consultation period dates] and we followed the Cabinet Office Consultation principles (published 2018), this is available at: